 Phase 2 Conclusion: Complex PDF Accessibility

-Achieving ADA compliance for complex applications, forms, and other PDFs don’t have to be the thing that sends you looking for another job!
-You now have the step-by-step instructions for incorporating PDF accessibility best-practices into your workflows as well as how to overcome more complex PDF accessibility barriers, like those found in applications and forms.
+Achieving ADA compliance for complex applications, forms, and other PDFs doesn’t have to overwhelm you.
+You now have the step-by-step instructions for incorporating PDF accessibility best-practices into your workflows, as well as how to overcome more complex PDF accessibility barriers like those found in applications and forms.

 Did you know Ability is our middle name?